Our Terms and Conditions

 Terms and Conditions: Conduct

 We do not accept violent, abusive or aggressive behaviour, and reserve the right to terminate our services at any time that we feel our personal safety is under threat.

 Terms and Conditions: When a customer books us, I will:

 - Have transparency, i.e., established mobile number, landline, established website & email address, and home address

 - Ensure that music requests are played as well as music to get the audience up and dancing

 - Maintain Equity membership (professional performers union), which includes liability cover and code of conduct

 - Use professional quality sound equipment, similar to what an artiste or a band would use, rather than what most mobile disco operators will work with

-- Supply a good mixture of LED and traditional lighting equipment to create an effective lightshow
+- Supply a good mixture of LED lighting equipment to create the right atmosphere.

 - Maintain standard in working with children and young people – enhanced CRB/DBS, qualified teacher, NVQ3 Early Years Care and Education

 - First Aid at Work certificate with ongoing training.

 We value our reputation and customers and do our very best to promote a professional image.
 However, on rare occasions, someone may feel that the show may have fallen short of expectations.
 To restate faith, we can try to resolve the situation, either informally or formally.

 If wish to make an informal complaint regarding any aspect of my business or services, you can contact me by telephone or email so that we can discuss the issues in greater detail.
 I can listen to all your concerns and together make a mutual agreement to resolve any issues.
 If you still are not happy with the situation, you can escalate your complaint to the next level.